 The single largest allocation from our Charitable Fund goes to provide assistance to local young women wishing to study at college or university and to our local post-secondary education partners, Brock University and Niagara College.
 From 2004 to 2017, CFUW St. Catharines’ has donated $110,375 in Scholarships, Bursaries and Awards.

-If you would like to contribute to our Awards program, you may donate securely to our Charitable Fund (Reg.# 88908 8365 RR0001) via the PayPal Donate button below.
-Donations can be made with any major credit card or PayPal account.
-Tax receipts will be issued for all donations of $20 or more.
+If you would like to contribute to our Awards program, you may donate to our Charitable Fund (Reg.# 88908 8365 RR0001) using the button to the right.

 ❖ Brock – $2,000 – Four $500 awards to Brock students